 Voices Foundation provides financially deprived students with scholarships for summer camp, tournaments, travel, and coaching.

-The Foundation is now accepting applications from high school students for need-based financial assistance to attend 1- or 2-week summer camps in speech and debate.
+The Foundation is now accepting applications from high school students for need-based financial assistance to attend 1- or 2-week summer camps in the areas of Lincoln-Douglas and public forum debate.
 Online application is here (click for link).
-Early application is encouraged; applications submitted after May 15, 2017 will only be considered if uncommitted funds remain available.
+Early application is encouraged; applications submitted after May 16, 2018 will only be considered if uncommitted funds remain available.
 Earliest date for award notification is March 1.
-Past awards of financial assistance have generally been in the range $200-600.
+Past awards of financial assistance have generally been in the range $200-700.
 Applicants and their parents/guardians are responsible for ensuring the accuracy of all information submitted on the application.
 Click here for further information.

 Additionally, the Foundation will consider requests from full-time high school teachers for assistance to attend coaches' institutes; please direct inquiries to the Foundation at firstname.lastname@example.org).